-Your baby's doctor will help arrange for more testing at a cystic fibrosis center with specialists familiar with CF. The specialists will want to see your child as soon as possible to start treatment.
-They will arrange for a sweat test to confirm your child has CF.
+Your baby's doctor will help arrange for more testing at a cystic fibrosis center with specialists familiar with CF. The specialists will do a sweat test to find out if your child has CF. You will be able to speak with a genetic counselor about the meaning of the results for your family.